iamsaief/javascript-learn-unlearn-relearn/README.md

 <details><summary><b>Click to expand details</b></summary>
 <p>

-A promise is a special JavaScript object that connects the “producing code” (which performs an asynchronous operation) with the “consuming code” (which handles the result of that operation).
+A promise is a special JavaScript object that connects the “_producing code_” (which performs an asynchronous operation) with the “_consuming code_” (which handles the result of that operation).
 Think of it as a subscription list: the promise ensures that the result will be available to all subscribed code when it’s ready.

 ### ✨ Simple Analogy: Restaurant Reservation